 If I had been the engineer working on the human design team I would have done it differently.
 Consider for a moment that we put our youngest most inexperienced humans in charge of keeping the species going.
 Wouldn’t you think we should have the oldest most experienced people in charge of bearing and raising the children?
-It is a wonder the human species survives.
+It is a wonder the human species survived.

 Fertility is highest among the very young, teens and twenties.
-Neuroscience tells us that the frontal lobe of the brain is not fully formed till the mid-twenties.
-Couples get together, have children and just about the time they get the process down and start to be credible parents they have passed the child-bearing prime and move to being grandparents.
+Neuroscience tells us that the frontal lobe of the brain is not fully formed until the mid-twenties.
+Couples get together, have children, and just about the time they get the process down and start to be credible parents they have passed the child-bearing prime and move to being grandparents.
 Wouldn’t it make more sense to have children late in life when you have the process of growing up figured out?

 Most of the time young parents raise their kids exactly the way they were raised or exactly the opposite.
 So we keep repeating the same excess of behaviors that produced dysfunctional families.